-Two tier milkfish farming in pond and pens, seabass nursery rearing in hapas, crab fattening in pen and boxes integrated with duckery, poultry and vegetable gardening was demonstrated as a livelihood development model for the scheduled
+Two tier milkfish farming in pond and pens, seabass nursery rearing in hapas, crab fattening in pen and boxes integrated with duckery, poultry and vegetable gardening was demonstrated as a livelihood development model for the scheduled tribal families.
+The activities were taken up by adopting group approach.
+The demonstrations have facilitated in mainstreaming of scheduled tribal communities with the development of livelihood assets, capacity development and linking them with development departments of the state.
+The income from these demonstrations was deposited in a bank account for the continued adoption integrated farming system which provided them sustainable livelihoods.

 Crab farming in pens and boxes, seabass nursery rearing (in hapas) and milkfish farming in community pond and open pen by Scheduled Tribal families of Lakshimipuram Tribal Nagar, Kattur village and Dr. K.P.
-Jithendran, Director, ICAR-CIBA interacting with the beneficiaries developed.
-Development of livelihood assets, capacity development, awareness creation on the developmental schemes for the SC families and linking the community with development departments of the state have been done to provide them sustainable livelihoods and overall socio-economic development.
-Follow up studies have shown that the above initiatives have provided them livelihood support and enhanced their participation in the developmental initiatives of the state government.
+Jithendran, Director, ICAR-CIBA interacting with the beneficiaries